 Silicone Work and Bake Mats

 Silicone mats are also extremely handy.
 They come rolled up and you just unroll them and lay them into place.
-The ones that Sculpey® makes have a non-skid backing that keeps them from sliding around as you work on them.
+The one that Sculpey® makes has a non-skid backing that keeps them from sliding around as you work on it.
 The silicone is unaffected by plasticizers so you can work on them over and over.
 These mats can be placed on any level surface and you have an instant workplace.
 When the project is finished, you can also use them to line your baking pan to protect your pans.
 Sometimes when I have lots of different projects going, I use silicone mats to stay organized.
 I use one mat per project and that way if I need to switch out what’s in front of me, I can just lift the whole mat with a project on it and trade it for a different one .